 “It’s great that people want to get out in the water, but a boat ramp is not the right place to go swimming,” said Mike Wichrowski who oversees the Fishing Access Area Program.
 “There’s a reason motorboats aren’t allowed in swimming areas, and swimming isn’t allowed at fishing access areas – it’s simply not safe.”

-Vermont game wardens often respond to incidents involving people swimming at fishing access areas.
+Vermont State Game Wardens often respond to incidents involving people swimming at fishing access areas.
 In some cases people, including children, are swimming right at the boat ramps while boats were being launched, risking injury or preventing the launching of boats.

 “We understand that people want to go swimming, especially during hot weather, but we are urging folks to swim at locally approved swimming areas,” said Colonel Jason Batchelder.
 “Finding a safe swimming area is easy in most communities.
 Just ask at a general store or other place where people gather.”